我们做什么

 With adequate future support, the shared space will be upgraded to an Enterprise License and consultants will assist in development of templates and low-code applications for streamlining support, records and knowledge management, and project management functions.
 Further, an Enterprise License will allow for a variety of new mechanisms for user-access control and permissioning, and for tracking of work activity and community engagement with hosted content.

-Institute participants, and other roles communicate with one another and with members of the community as follows:
+Institute participants, Officers, Volunteers, and other roles communicate with one another and with members of the community as follows:

 The Institute communicates with potential partners, sponsors, and relevant constituencies through channels including: